Misaeon/my-cv/_projects/resilient.md

 </p>

 <p>
-I am currently working as a research associate in the project.
+I am currently working as an affiliated researcher in the project, co-directing a thesis on the topic of "AI-assisted climate-resilient retrofitting of buildings".
+I participated in the work: .
 </p>

 <!-- ========================= -->